karlrees/docker_bedrockserver/README.md

 Other options would include adding the user 1132 to a group that has access to the mcdata folder, or changing the user id and/or group id under which the server runs to something that already has access to the mcdata folder.
 Changing the user id and/or group id under which the server runs is explained later in the document.

-4. Start the document container
+4. Start the docker container

 ```
 docker run -dit --name="minecraft" --network="host" -v /path/to/mcdata:/mcdata karlrees/docker_bedrockserver